tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 ## XI. <a id="section11"></a>Nota bene
+1. The `const` keyword is misnamed - it implies that a value can not be changed, this is false.
+Instead, the `const` declaration creates a read-only reference to a value.
+It does not mean the value it holds is immutable, just that the variable identifier cannot be reassigned.
+For instance, in the case where the content is an object, this means the object's properties CAN be altered.
 1. The JavaScript `Number` can hold both a 64-bit number AND a 64-bit Integer values - documentation on the finer points of this is here:
     - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number
     - https://medium.com/dailyjs/javascripts-number-type-8d59199db1b6